Skip to main content

 Services Configuration Guide

-No edits are needed in the homepage folder.
-If you’d like to use an existing configuration, you can extract the archive, add your files, and re-archive it.
-Alternatively, after deployment, configurations will be available in the VM under /home/homepage/.
+No edits needed in /docker/homepage/.
+If you want to bring an existing config, extract the archive, drop your files in, and re-archive.
+After deployment, the config is available on the VM at /home/homepage/.

 - "traefik.http.routers.jellyseer-media.rule=Host(`jellyseer.local`)"